Indiana Pacers Bikeshare

-Indiana Pacers Bikeshare, also known as Pacers Bikeshare, is a public bicycle-sharing system in Indianapolis, Indiana.
-The service is operated by BCycle, a public bicycle-sharing company owned by Trek Bicycle Corporation.
-The system launched in April 2014 with 250 bikes and 25 docking stations and has since expanded to 525 bikes and 50 stations.
+Indiana Pacers Bikeshare, also known as Pacers Bikeshare, is a public bicycle-sharing system in Indianapolis, Indiana, U.S. The service is operated by BCycle, a public bicycle-sharing company owned by Trek Bicycle Corporation.
+The system launched in April 2014 with 250 bikes and 25 docking stations and has since expanded to 525 bikes and 54 stations.
 The service is available to users 24/7 year-round.
 Pacers Bikeshare is owned by and managed as a program of the Indianapolis Cultural Trail.